 FOMI merchandise sales have raised $3,400 this year, supporting our work on Maatsuyker Island.
 Our merchandise is available on the Wildcare Online Shop and at events thanks to Ailsa, our ‘go-to’ creative Committee member.

 Merchandise highlights include the Maatsuyker lighthouse tea towel (Diane Masters print) and a fresh batch of our popular beanies designed by Ailsa.
-We are grateful to Salomé Nunes who prepared the artwork for the tea towels and our two new banners.
+Thank you to the working group and graphic designer Salomé Nunes who prepared the artwork for the tea towels and our two new banners.

 Our Facebook page and Wildcare stories, managed by Fiona Taylor with contributions from the lighthouse community, continue to engage and inform our supporters.